 According to the 2006 IPCC Guidelines15, the emission factors may be used in the event that activity data are available only for the amount of ethylene produced by the steam cracking process.
 The 2006 IPCC Guidelines states that steam cracking is a multi-product process that leads to ethylene, propylene, butadiene, aromatics, and several other high-value chemicals.
-In order for IPCC to develop the emission factors for steam cracking, the total CO2 process emissions of a steam cracker have been divided by the output of ethylene only i.e. ethylene has been chosen as the reference for estimating the total CO2 emissions from the steam cracking process.
-Multiplication of the CO2 emission factors by the ethylene but also from the production of propylene, butadiene, aromatics, and all other chemicals produced by the steam cracking process.
-The default emission factors provide the total CO2 emissions from the steam cracking process.
-The default emission factors provide the total CO2 emissions from the steam cracking process as a whole.
+In order for IPCC to develop the emission factors for steam cracking, the total CO_2 process emissions of a steam cracker have been divided by the output of ethylene only i.e. ethylene has been chosen as the reference for estimating the total CO_2 emissions from the steam cracking process.
+Multiplication of the CO_2 emission factors by the ethylene production therefore leads to the total CO_2 emissions resulting not only from the production of ethylene but also from the production of propylene, butadiene, aromatics, and all other chemicals produced by the steam cracking process.
+The default emission factors provide the total CO_2 emissions from the steam cracking process, not only the CO_2 emissions associated with the production of the ethylene from the steam cracking process as a whole.

 $^{^{14}}$ Refer to 2006 IPCC Guidelines, Volume 3, Chapter 3, Tables 3.14, 3.16 and 3.27 for more details.
-The default CO2 emission factors for Asia are used, regional adjustments to account for differences in the energy efficiency of steam cracking units for Asia (Table 3.15) have been made.
+The default CO_2 emission factors for Asia are used, regional adjustments to account for differences in the energy efficiency of steam cracking units for Asia (Table 3.15) have been made.